 Different blood pressure drugs can cause so many different side effects.
 While your doctor should let you know what to expect with any new medicine, you must always ask as well.

 If you do develop any side effects, please discuss them with your doctor.
-Many of the side effects may be irritating more than harmful but regardless, they could still prevent you taking the treatment properly.
+Many of the side effects may be irritating more than harmful, but regardless, they could still prevent you from taking the treatment properly.